Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Introduction

-In this work, we systematically characterize stationary and moving bright solitons in spin-1 BECs with SOC in a Zeeman field, focusing mainly on the bright solitons corresponding to the PW phase and the SW phase.
-Without the Zeeman field, we establish a connection between the single-particle energy spectrum and exact soliton solutions, whereby we obtain the existence domains of stationary PW and SW solitons.
-Similarly, the existence domains of moving PW and SW solitons are also obtained, which are stationary solitons in the moving frame.
-Besides, we analyze the stability of the solitons in existence domains by linear stability analysis.
-Furthermore, we investigate the existence and stability domains of PW and SW solitons when the Zeeman field exists, based on the single-particle energy spectrum and a large number of numerical solutions.
-We find that the linear Zeeman effect is advantageous and disadvantageous to the stability of SW and PW solitons, respectively.
-In addition, we find stable SW and PW solitons in both ferromagnetic and antiferromagnetic BECs.
-Finally, we discuss some interesting collision dynamics of stable solitons.
+In this work, we systematically investigate stationary and moving bright solitons in spin-1 BECs with SOC in a Zeeman field, focusing mainly on the bright solitons corresponding to the PW phase and the SW phase.
+Without the Zeeman field, we establish a connection between the single-particle energy spectrum and exact soliton solutions, whereby we obtain the existence domains of stationary PW and SW bright solitons.
+Similarly, the existence domains of moving PW and SW bright solitons are also obtained, which are stationary solitons in the moving frame.
+Besides, we analyze the stability of these bright solitons by linear stability analysis.
+Furthermore, we investigate the existence and stability domains of PW and SW bright solitons when the Zeeman field exists, based on the single-particle energy spectrum and a large number of numerical solutions.
+We find that the linear Zeeman effect is advantageous (disadvantageous) to the stability of SW (PW) bright solitons.
+Stable SW and PW bright solitons in both ferromagnetic and antiferromagnetic BECs are found.
+Finally, we discuss some interesting collision dynamics of stable bright solitons.

 This paper is organized as follows.
-We first give the model in Sec. \ref{sec2} and calculate the single-particle energy spectrum in Sec. \ref{sec3}.
-In the absence or presence of a Zeeman field, we investigate the existence and stability domains of stationary and moving solitons analytically and numerically in Sec. \ref{sec4}, and discuss some collision dynamics of two stable solitons in Sec. \ref{sec5}.
-Finally, we conclude our results in Sec. \ref{sec6}.
+We first give the model in section~\ref{sec2} and calculate the single-particle energy spectrum in section~\ref{sec3}.
+In the absence or presence of a Zeeman field, we investigate the existence and stability domains of stationary and moving bright solitons analytically and numerically in section~\ref{sec4}, and discuss some collision dynamics of two stable bright solitons in section~\ref{sec5}.
+Finally, we conclude our results in section~\ref{sec6}.